Is Bleeding or Spotting During Ovulation Normal?

 Written by Tidewater Physicians For Women on .

 Whether you’re trying to conceive, trying not to conceive, or in the throes of menopause, bleeding outside of your normal monthly cycle can be alarming.
-It’s common to worry about irregular bleeding, especially when it is accompanied by other signs or symptoms of you have experienced health problems in the past.
+It’s common to worry about irregular bleeding, especially when it is accompanied by other symptoms, or you have experienced health problems in the past.
 Tidewater Physicians for Women specializes in women’s reproductive health and can help you get to the bottom of it through expert, compassionate care.

 What is Ovulation?